9 Best Places for Jazz Music in Harlem

 4. Marjorie Eliot’s Parlor

-There will be no other place in Harlem where you can have a more intimate experience listening to jazz than in the living room of pianist Marjorie Eliot' s Sugar Hill apartment.
+There’s no other place in Harlem where you can enjoy a more intimate jazz experience than in pianist Marjorie Eliot’s living room in Sugar Hill.

-For more than 10 years since she lost her son, every Sunday at 3:30 PM the lovely Ms. Eliot delights audiences with a free, informal concert accompanied by talented musicians who mingle with the audience in her living room.
+For over 10 years since losing her son, every Sunday at 3:30 PM the charming Ms. Eliot delights audiences with a casual, free concert accompanied by talented musicians who mingle with the audience in her living room.

-These concerts are exciting because more than a show, they are more like gatherings of friends who come together to enjoy music and have a good time.
-During the breaks, the musician serves some snacks and even stops with people to chat for a while before resuming the performance.
-Remember to bring some loose change for the performers' tips.
+These concerts are exciting because, more than a performance, they feel like gatherings of friends who come together to enjoy music and have a good time.
+During intermissions, the musician serves some snacks and even stops to chat with people for a while before resuming the performance.
+Remember to bring some loose change for tips for the artists.

 • Open: Sundays.